Jae-gyun Hwang: San Francisco Giants

 After becoming a free agent after the 2016 season, Hwang sought a contract with an MLB franchise.
 On January 23, 2017, the San Francisco Giants announced they had signed Hwang to a minor league contract with an invitation to spring training for a chance to make the major league roster.
-Hwang began the season with the Sacramento River Cats of the Class AAA Pacific Coast League on April 8, 2017.
+Hwang began the season with the Sacramento River Cats of the Triple-A Pacific Coast League on April 8, 2017.
 In late June, Hwang told the Giants that he would use the opt-out clause in his contract and become a free agent if he was not called up to the major leagues by July 1.
-He had batted .287 with seven home runs and 44 RBIs, splitting his time between third and first base, before the Giants promoted Hwang to the major leagues.
+He had batted .287 with seven home runs and 44 RBI, splitting his time between third and first base, before the Giants promoted Hwang to the major leagues.
 Hwang debuted for the Giants at third base on June 28.
 He picked up his first hit, a solo home run, on the same day.
-On August 31, 2017, Hwang was designated for assignment by the Giants and was outrighted to the Sacramento River Cats, the Giants AAA affiliate.
-He elected free agency on November 6, 2017.
+On August 31, Hwang was designated for assignment by the Giants and was sent outright to the Sacramento River Cats, the Giants' Triple-A affiliate.
+He elected free agency following the season on November 6.

 KT Wiz

 On November 12, 2017, Hwang signed a four-year, $7.9 million contract with the KT Wiz.
 Cho Moo-geun was named as his reward player.
 On December 27, 2021, Hwang re-signed with the Wiz on a four-year, $5.1 million contract.

+Hwang made 112 appearances for the Wiz in 2025, slashing .275/.336/.379 with seven home runs, 48 RBI, and three stolen bases.
+On December 19, 2025, Hwang announced his retirement from professional baseball.

+Entertainment

+On February 12, 2026, Hwang signed an exclusive contract with SM Culture & Contents.
+He is set to appear in the Disney+ survival show, Deadly Tag.